v1kky/R558U/README.md

-# R558U Clover and  Kext Files For Mac Installation
+# R558U Clover and  Kext Files For Hackintosh

 # Device Specification